andrei-volkov/weather-bot/README.md

 ## Features
 - Current weather and forecasts in your city.
 - Fully usable with buttons - no need to enter city(geolocation) everytime.
-- Notifies you about the current at the specified time.
+- Notifies you about the current weather at the specified time.
 - Supports weather prediction by some params (model based on Linear Regression).

 ## Project stucture